Zir0-93/zir0-93.github.io/_posts/2017-05-20-Rewayaat_elasticsearch.md

 ![stem](/images/stem2.svg)

 While inflection aids expressivity, it interferes with retrievability, as a single root word sense (or meaning) may be represented by many different sequences of letters.
+For example, a user searching for "run" would miss out on relevant documents containing "runner" or "running".
+Stemming attempts to help improve recall by reducing each word in your documents to their root form before carrying out the user's queries.
+This is not always a good thing, as a user may be soley interested in documents containing the word "run"; therefore, using a [Bool Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html) to combine the results of the user's boosted main query without stemming with the user's query with stemming gives the best of both worlds.
+Multiple [Alogirithmic](https://www.elastic.co/guide/en/elasticsearch/guide/current/algorithmic-stemmers.html) and [Dictionary](https://www.elastic.co/guide/en/elasticsearch/guide/current/dictionary-stemmers.html) Stemmers are provided by Elastic Search to use for queries right out of the box.

-Stemming attempts to help improve recall by removing the differences between inflected forms of a word, in order to reduce each word to its root form.
+### Fuzzy Searching

-#### Fuzzy Searching
+One major difficulty with dealing with documents containing English translations of Arabic has to do with the various spellings a single Arabic word or name might take in English.
+The Arabic name "جعفر" might take English forms of "Jaffar", "Jafar", "Ja'ffar" and "Ja'far" across the entire search space.
+How can we easily return all the relevant documents based on a search for one of these valid spellings?
+Or how do we account for the fact that users of the engine might use both the American and British spelling of the same word (color vs colour)?
+We certainly don't want to have to define synonyms in this case, rather we can take advantage of Elastic Search [Fuzzy Queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html).

 Fuzzy matching treats two words that are “fuzzily” similar as if they were the same word.
 Here, fuzziness describes the number of single-character edits required to transform one word into the other.
-Not only does this allow us to account for minor variations in the spelling of translated words, but fuzzy searching allows us to return relevant results for misspeleed words and for words that contain typos as well!
+Not only does this type of query allow us to account for minor variations in the spelling of translated words, but fuzzy searching allows us to return relevant results for misspeled words and for words that contain typos as well!

  ## Simplified User Search Experience

  Elasticsearch is a document oriented database and does not require you to specify a schema upfront.